cristhiangrundmann/GrOS/README.md

 Like on most hex editors, GrOS has an ASCII and a hexadecimal panel available for editing.

 The ASCII panel is on the left with `16x32` characters.
-Right next to it is the hexadecimal panel, with `32x32` characters (since a byte is represented here with 2 hexadecimal digits).
+On the right is the hexadecimal panel, with `32x32` characters (since a byte is represented here with 2 hexadecimal digits).
 This panel has vertical bars of alternating colors to assist you in distinguishing the bytes.

-The data you edit is a raw disk sector, and on top of both panels is the `8 byte` address of that sector (in Little Endian).
+The data you edit is a raw disk sector, and on top of both panels is the `8 byte` *LBA* address of that sector (in Little Endian).
+If the data is also code, you can call it.

 Everything else is void and you can't write on it, even tough you can hover the cursor on it.

 There is a red cursor that indicates where you are typing.
-It only appears when GrOS is waiting a keystroke.
+It only appears when GrOS is waiting for a keystroke.
 When the cursor is on the ASCII panel, you can type any letter.
-On the hex board, you can only type the digits and the upper case letters from `A` to `F`.
+On the hex board, you can only type the ten digits and the upper case letters from `A` to `F`.

-When you type on any panel, the bytes changed are displayed in a different color until you save your progress or discard it.
+When you type on any panel, the bytes changed are displayed in a different color until you save your progress on disk or discard it by reading a fresh sector.

-You can only use the keyboard, but you can't set its layout.
-Don't shoot me.
+You can only use the keyboard, with a fixed layout.

-This project was originally intended to be the ultimate minimalistic OS dev environment.
-This repository will only contain the plain editor.
-The OS dev part is up to you, if you wish.

 ## Key controls